praeclarum/praeclarum.github.io/_posts/2023/2023-05-19-webgpu-torch.md

 tags: article
 ---

 **TL;DR** I've been working on a WebGPU optimized inference and autograd library called [webgpu-torch](https://github.com/praeclarum/webgpu-torch) with an API that matches PyTorch.
-The goal is to run neural networks at CUDA speeds in the browser.
+The goal is to run neural networks in the browser at speeds comparable to a Linux workstation.
 Many kernels have been implemented and its design is easily extensible.
 It's [available on NPM now](https://www.npmjs.com/package/webgpu-torch) and works in both the browser and Node.js!

 ## Neural Networks in the Browser